 Teaching math to struggling learners can feel overwhelming, but it doesn't have to be.
-Help your students develop their mathematical thinking skills through meaningful mathematics activities designed to build number sense, computational fluency, and problem solving math strategies.
+Help your students develop their mathematical thinking skills through meaningful mathematics activities, teaching resources and materials designed to build number sense, computational fluency, and problem solving math strategies.
 Learn ways to differentiate and assess to ensure all students are on-track to master essential mathematics standards.
-You'll find resources & strategies for building skills and confidence with struggling and reluctant learners.
+You'll find math teaching resources and materials to help you develop research-based strategies for building skills and confidence with struggling and reluctant learners.

 Do you have students who need a quick win?
 Check out these ready-to-implement ideas for teaching math to struggling learners.
 These strategies and resources are designed to be used immediately for building mathematical skills.

 Finding high-quality, engaging resources for mathematics can be a challenge.
-Select your grade level to see resources designed for teaching math with struggling learners in mind.
+Select your grade level to see math teaching resources and materials designed with struggling learners in mind.

 Looking for more strategies and ideas for your numeracy block?
 Here are some additional posts to help with teaching math strategies in your classroom.

-You'll find hands-on, engaging lessons, intervention tools and techniques, and ways to help struggling learners grasp challenging mathematical concepts.
+You'll find math teaching resources and materials for hands-on, engaging lessons, intervention tools and techniques, and ways to help struggling learners grasp challenging mathematical concepts.

-Ready to try some new classroom resources for teaching math with struggling learners in mind?
+Ready to try some new math teaching resources and materials designed with struggling learners in mind?

 Sign up to get a free resource for your classroom and new strategies and ideas.
 Both options below offer a multi-grade sampler that you can print what you need for your learners.

 This is ideal for students who struggle with multi-step word problems.
 The simple format consists of a single problem per day to prevent overwhelm and help students master the problem solving strategies you've introduced.
 Enter your information to get a free trial week.